KxSystems/docs-v1/docs/ref/select.md

 Syntax: `x xprev y` (uniform)

 Where `x` is an integer atom and `y` is a list, returns for each item of `y` the item `x` indices before it.
-The first `x` elements of the result are null, empty or blank as appropriate.
+The first `x` items of the result are null, empty or blank as appropriate.

 !!!
 Tip
     There is no `xnext` function.
 Fortunately `xprev` with a negative number on the left can achieve this.